-The main focus of Hibakusha Stories is to highlight the gifts we receive from Hiroshima and Nagasaki survivors and how we might use these gifts to create a peaceful and sustainable world.
+The main focus of Hibakusha Stories is to highlight the testimony of Hiroshima and Nagasaki survivors and use that inspiration to take action for disarmament to create a peaceful and sustainable world.

-Still, there are many hibakusha who not only suffer ill health due to radiation exposure, but discrimination at the hands of fellow Japanese.
-In 1945, little was known about the effects of radioactive contamination, and rumors spread that radiation exposure was like an infectious disease.
-Traumatized by their experience of the “unforgettable fire” they fell victim to discrimination and were found ineligible for work and marriage.
+Many hibakusha not only suffered ill health due to radiation exposure and surviving a nuclear bomb, but also were subjected to discrimination at the hands of fellow Japanese.
+In 1945, little was known about the effects of radioactive contamination, and rumors spread that radiation exposure was akin to an infectious disease.
+Already traumatized by their experience of the “unforgettable fire” they fell victim to discrimination and were often found ineligible for work and marriage.
 Sadly, discrimination against hibakusha continues to this day and has been compounded or perhaps renewed by the on-going radiological catastrophe at the Fukushima Daiichi nuclear power complex.

-As the label hibakusha refers also to people who have been exposed to radiation, its common usage has spread to encompass any person exposed to radiation from the nuclear fuel chain, through the use and production of nuclear weapons as well as the processes that create and produce nuclear power.
+The label of Hibakusha has grown to encompass any person exposed to radiation from the nuclear fuel chain through the use and production of nuclear weapons as well as the processes that create and produce nuclear power.

-Arguably, the most famous hibakusha was a young girl called Sadako Sasaki.
+The most famous hibakusha was a young girl called Sadako Sasaki.
 Exposed to radiation at the age of 2, she survived the atomic bombing of Hiroshima but later contracted leukemia, a widely recognized illness connected to radioactive contamination.
-Sadako was inspired by the Japanese legend that says: if you fold 1,000 paper cranes your wish will come true.
+Sadako was inspired by the Japanese legend that says that if you fold 1,000 paper cranes your wish will come true.
 Although Sadako died, her legacy lives on.
-Today the most visited site in the Hiroshima Peace Park is the statue dedicated to this young girl whose determination to live created an enduring symbol for peace in the world: an origami crane.
+Today the most visited site in the Hiroshima Peace Park is the statue dedicated to this young girl whose determination to live created an enduring symbol for peace in the world: an origami paper crane.

 Hibakusha Stories encourages students and teachers to read Sadako’s story, to learn to fold paper cranes and share them with middle schools in your area so that the students who learn from listening to the hibakusha can pass their message to younger generations.